chelseybeck/airflow-dbt/README.md

 # Analytics Pipeline | dbt, Airflow, and Bigquery

-Demo for running an analytics pipeline locally using Apache Airflow, dbt, and BigQuery (BQ).
+Demo for running an analytics pipeline locally using Apache Airflow, dbt, and BigQuery (BQ)

-We're using Google Cloud Platform (GCP) and BQ for the purposes of this demo, but if you're familiar with another public cloud or warehouse, you can substitute where applicable (i.e. `dbt-bigquery` -> `dbt-snowflake`).
+We're using Google Cloud Platform (GCP) and BQ for the purposes of this demo, but if you're familiar with another public cloud or warehouse, you can substitute where applicable (i.e. `dbt-bigquery` -> `dbt-snowflake`)

+dbt models can be found in the [models](/analytics/models) directory.
+Add `.sql` and `.yml` files there to create tables or views in the warehouse using this pipeline

+The below instructions will walk you through deploying Airflow in a local Docker container.
+This was chosen for easy setup and development, but a cloud hosted Airflow instance is necessary for a production-level solution.
+Each major public cloud provider supports Airflow hosting

 ## Getting Started